thriveweb/glass/content/pages/home.md

 slug: ''
 subTitle: Welcome To
 content: >-
-  A boutique talent agency based on the Gold Coast, Australia.
+  A boutique modeling and talent agency based on the Gold Coast, Australia.
   Providing professional talent of all ages.
 buttonText: See our Models
 buttonUrl: models/women
 gallery: